siva2krish/DevOps-For-AI-Apps/README.md

 * test - contains integration test
 * deploy.yaml - used while deploying on Kubernetes ACS cluster.
 * downloadblob.sh - script to download pretrained model and supporting files.
-* tutorial.md - Starting point and step by step instuctions on creating build and release definitions.
+* tutorial.md - Starting point and step by step instuctions on creating build and release definitions..